-The City of Joondalup could apply legislative directives through its Town Planning Scheme for new developments to install rainwater tanks, as is the case in the City of Armadale.
-The City could also develop a policy for the purpose of encouraging rainwater tanks in new all new development, somewhat similar to Huon Valley.
+The City of Joondalup could apply legislative directives through its Town Planning Scheme for new developments to install rainwater tanks, as is the case in the Town of Armadale.
+The City could develop a policy for the purpose of encouraging rainwater tanks in all new developments, somewhat similar to Huon Valley.
+However, the policy option would not be as effective as a legislative requirement.